Shajar87/Gym-Assistant/README.md

 - **OpenCV Integration:** OpenCV is seamlessly integrated to handle video input, process frames, and overlay visual cues on the video feed.

-- **User-Friendly Interface:** The project aims for simplicity, with an easy-to-understand interface that displays the live video feed, the count of curls, and any relevant feedback.
+- **User-Friendly Interface:** The project aims for simplicity, with an easy-to-understand interface that displays the live video feed, the count of curls, and the correctness of the curl using a container which displays the percentage of the up and down movement.

 ## How It Works

-1. **Pose Detection:** The assistant detects the pose of the user, identifying key body landmarks such as shoulders, elbows, and wrists.
+1. **Pose Detection:** The assistant detects the pose of the user, identifying key body landmarks such as shoulders, elbows, and wrists using a pre-trained model by MediaPipe.

 2. **Curl Tracking:** By analyzing the movement of the detected landmarks, the system determines when a curl is initiated and completed.

-3. **Real-Time Display:** The live video feed is augmented with overlays, showcasing the count of curls as the user performs the exercise.
+3. **Real-Time Display:** The live video feed is augmented with overlays, showcasing the count of curls and the correctness of the curl using precnetage container.

-4. **Feedback:** Users receive immediate feedback on their performance, fostering engagement and motivation during workouts.

 ## Getting Started

-1. **Installation:** Clone the repository and install the required dependencies using the provided instructions.
+1. **Installation:** Clone the repository and install the required dependencies using requirements.txt file.

 2. **Run the Assistant:** Execute the script to start the Gym Assistant and begin tracking curls during your workout.